-Only two columns fill up the lower section; the larger space is occupied by the Chaldaic text,-that is, the Targum of Onkelos; and the smaller space contains a Latin translation of the Targum.
+Only two columns fill up the lower section; the larger space is occupied by the Chaldaic text,--that is, the Targum of Onkelos; and the smaller space contains a Latin translation of the Targum.
 On the exterior margin of the Hebrew and Chaldaic texts are marked the roots and forms of difficult words in both these languages.
-When, for example, the word wor occurs in the line, we see in the margin the root of it-משה.
-It is the same with the Chaldaic.
-Small Latin letters point to every word of the text which corresponds with the root placed The same small Latin letters unite in the margin. the Hebrew text, as we saw above with regard to the New Testament, with the version of the Vulgate; but this is not the case with the Chaldaic and Greek Here also ovals (0000) are made use of, either to fill up chasms in the Latin version, or in the empty spaces at the end of the lines.
-However, in the Hebrew and Chaldaic text, whatever empty space might remain at the end of the lines, it was not filled up by the enlargement of the final letter, but by a number of jods (....).
-The lines of the Vulgate are only about half as long as those of the Hebrew text; but as a line in Hebrew, on account of the characters being large, required double the height of the Latin, so it is that each line in the Hebrew corresponds with two lines of the Latin text.
-The same relation exists between the Chaldaic text and the Latin version belonging to it.
-The Chaldaic characters, though identical in form with the Hebrew ones, are evidently smaller: the characters of the Latin translation of the Chaldaic are also smaller than those of the Vulgate: hence it is that one line of the Chaldaic corresponds with two of the Latin version belonging to it.
+When, for example, the word wurd occurs in the line, we see in the margin Chaldaic.
+Small Latin letters point to every word of the text which corresponds with the root placed in the margin.
+The same small Latin letters unite the Hebrew text, as we saw above with regard to the New Testament, with the version of the Vulgate; but this is not the case with the Chaldaic and Greek versions.
+Here also ovals (0000) are made use of, either to fill up chasms in the Latin version, or in the empty spaces at the end of the lines.
+However, in the Hebrew and Chaldaic text, whatever empty space might remain at the end of the lines, it was not filled up by the enlargement of the final letter, but by a number of jods ('...).
+The lines of the Vulgate are only about half as long as those of the Hebrew text; but as a line in Hebrew, on account of the characters being large, required double the height of the Latin, so it is that each line in the Hebrew corresponds with two lines of The same relation exists between the Latin text. the Chaldaic text and the Latin version belonging to it.
+The Chaldaic characters, though identical in form with the Hebrew ones, are evidently smaller: the characters of the Latin translation of the Chaldaic are also smaller than those of the Vulgate; hence it is that one line of the Chaldaic corresponds with two of the Latin version belonging to it.